 SCADA has a broad range of applications.
 Their monitoring functions allow real-time insights across filtration plants, pump stations, and entire distribution networks.

 Each piece of equipment that requires monitoring, from valves to tanks, can be equipped with sensors.
 Control relays can be installed on equipment like pumps, valves, UV emitters, or booms.

-Sensors and control relays are attached to remote terminal units (RTUs).
-Multiple remote terminal units at different sites transmit their information to a single master station which displays the information in a browser.
-For especially large water systems, several master stations can be controlled by a single top-level master.
+Sensors and process controller devices (control relays) are attached to remote terminal units (RTU).
+Multiple remote terminal units at different sites transmit the data collected to a single master station which displays the information in a browser.
+For especially large water management systems, several master stations can be controlled by a single top-level master.